schmitzi89/schmitzi89.github.io/_posts/2023-12-10-oo-vs-functional.md

 - We wont use local environments
 - We want to explicitly pass all required parameters to the function
-- The functions should explicitly return whats needed
+- The functions should return whats needed for all parts to work well together

 ### Generator function

-We start with the generator function since this is a very easy example.
+I am starting with the generator function since this is a very easy example.
 I will write down the implementation and discuss the differences of the functional implementation vs the object oriented implementation.

 #### The OO-Implementation